Local Routing on a Convex Polytope in R^3: Introduction

-Instead of computing an all-pairs shortest path matrix of $G'$ to help in routing, we compute routing tables at the nodes of $G'$ with the algorithm in Thorup and Zwick~\cite{conf/spaa/ThorupZwick01}.
-For every $i$, we use the routing tables computed by the algorithm in \cite{conf/spaa/ThorupZwick01} at the nodes in $R_i'$ to compute routing tables at their respective representative vertices on $\delta_i$.
-We associate routing labels with nodes of $G'$ as in \cite{conf/spaa/ThorupZwick01}, and the algorithm in \cite{conf/spaa/ThorupZwick01} contributes to the contents of packet headers as well.
-For any two representative vertices $p' \in \delta_i'$ and $q' \in \delta_k'$, if the next hop along the shortest path from $p'$ to $q'$ in $G'$ is a node $r'$ in $G'$, then the plane orthogonal to $\delta_i'$ containing $p'$ and $r'$ is stored in the routing table at $p$ in the entry corresponding to $q$.
-If $r'$ is a Steiner node, then our algorithm finds a corresponding point $r$ on an edge of $P$.
-We mark at most two vertices of $P$ which together bound the edge containing $r$, and one of these marked vertices receives packets on behalf of $r$, and both the marked vertices have sufficient information in their routing tables to forward such packets further.
+To facilitate routing from any representative vertex $u$ located on patch $\delta_i$ to any representative $v$ located on patch $\delta_j$ with $i \ne j$, we compute a geodesic Steiner spanner on each of the faces of $P'$.
+For every $i$, let $R_i'$ be the set comprising all the points resulting from projecting representative vertices of $\delta_i$ on the plane containing $\delta_i'$.
+By following Kapoor and Li~\cite{conf/isaac/KapoorL09}, for every $i$, we compute a \textTheta-graph based geodesic Steiner spanner $G_i'$ whose node set is a superset of $R_i'$.
+We denote $\bigcup_i G_i'$ with $G'$.
+For every two representative vertices $u, v$ of $P$ respectively located on patches $\delta_i$ and $\delta_j$, with their respective projections $u', v'$ located on $P'$, while considering the routing of a packet from $u'$ to $v'$ in $G'$, we find the node $w'$ in $G'$ the packet from $u'$ gets forwarded when the routing algorithm in Thorup and Zwick~\cite{conf/spaa/ThorupZwick01} is used.
+Then we store in the routing table at $u$, for the entry corresponding to $v$, the plane orthogonal to $\delta_i'$ containing $u'$ and $w'$.
+If $w'$ corresponds to a Steiner node $r$ on an edge $e$ of $P$, since Steiner points on $\partial P$ cannot have a routing table, we mark both the vertices of $P$ that are incident to $e$.
+One of these marked vertices receives packets on behalf of $w$, and both the marked vertices have sufficient information in their routing tables to forward such packets further.